University of Tennessee at Chattanooga: Research

 SimCenter is UTC's computational engineering and simulation center.
 In November 2005, SimCenter was listed as the 89th most powerful supercomputer by Top500.
-On November 20, 2007, the university announced the center has been named a National Center for Computational Engineering.
-More recently, The SimCenter provided the academic research for a new source of alternative energy unveiled by Bloom Energy Corporation in Sunnyvale, California.
+On November 20, 2007, the university announced that the center had been named a National Center for Computational Engineering.
+More recently, the SimCenter provided the academic research for a new source of alternative energy unveiled by Bloom Energy Corporation in Sunnyvale, California.

 The Clinical Infectious Disease Control Research Unit is a research interest group composed of UTC faculty, students, and local partners.
 Members of the CIDC have had their research published in peer-reviewed journals, as well as presented at professional meetings and conferences.

-More information on their current projects and recent events can be found on UTC's website.
+Journey Health Foundation Research Center is a research center established in September 2024.
+Partnered with the Journey Health Foundation, the research center is dedicated to doing research related to the social determinants of health and economic disparities across the greater Chattanooga area.

 Campus

 The university is served by CARTA bus routes 4, 7, 10, 14, 19, and 28.
 Route 14 only operates on weekdays during fall and spring terms, when the university is session.
 The route runs on and off the campus on McCallie, Houston, Vine, Douglas, Fifth, and Palmetto Streets.
 A recent extension serves Third, O'Neal, and Central Streets, as well as Erlanger Hospital, and a large parking lot at Engel Stadium.
 All students showing valid university identification cards (MocsCards) ride for free on all CARTA routes, year-round.